microsoft/vcpkg/README.md

 The libraries will be installed into the `vcpkg_installed` directory, in the same directory as your `vcpkg.json`.
-If you can use the regular CMake toolchain, or the Visual Studio/MSBuild inteegration, it will install the dependencies automatically, although you will need to set `VcpkgManifestEnabled` to `On` for MSBuild.
+If you can use the regular CMake toolchain, or the Visual Studio/MSBuild integration, it will install the dependencies automatically, although you will need to set `VcpkgManifestEnabled` to `On` for MSBuild.
 If you wish to install your dependencies without using either CMake or MSBuild,